snaildos/docs/API.md

 ### Finish a deletion sequence for the current user: users.finishDeletionSequence POST /@me/delete

-- To perform this action the user should have already started a deletion sequence and send a body following this schema
+- To perform this action the user should have already started a deletion sequence and sent a body following this schema

   ```jsonc